 Restrictions exist under both New Jersey law and federal law concerning who may legally possess firearms.
 Persons wishing to possess firearms must comply with both New Jersey law and federal law.
 Persons with certain mental health histories seeking to acquire firearms face legal challenges under each set of laws.
 This page discusses those challenges, and possible responses to each.

 New Jersey Law

-Producing the certificate referenced by N.J.S.
-2C:58-3c, or obtaining the expungement, does not automatically resolve the issue.
-A different bar, this one specified in N.J.S.
+Neither producing the certificate referenced by N.J.S.
+2C:58-3c, nor obtaining the expungement, automatically resolves the issue.
+The certificate does not cure the federal firearms NICS situation.
+(See discussion of NICS under the Federal Law heading, below.)
+And while the expungement does cure the federal NICS disqualification, a different New Jersey bar, this one specified in N.J.S.
 2C:58-3c(5), is “To any person where issuance would not be in the interest of the public health, safety of welfare[.]”
 Thus a chief of police or New Jersey State Police can rely upon this extremely subjective catch-all to deny the firearms purchaser identification card (FPID) to a person on the basis of a previous commitment, even though fully compliant with N.J.S.
 2C:58-3c(3).
 Even after expunged, “fingerprints” of the commitment will still cause difficulties.
 We discuss those difficulties elsewhere.

 No magic formula exists by which former mental patients can overcome these hurdles.
 At the same time, much can be done to improve their chances.
 The key factor is preparation: